NewAlexandria/leadership_readme/vendor-lifecycle.md

 ### Payments

 ## Vendor Management

+For data-integration vendors/partners, [the following integration-pattern audit](https://newalexandria.github.io/leadership_readme/integration-best-practices.html
+) will serve as an overlay for the material in this section.

 ### Relationship Assessments
 CRM notes are not enough.
 This is maintaining intelligence on who you work with, and understanding what influences them, or will influence.